Flatlander (short story): Plot summary

-Endangered by the final peculiarity, they only have just enough time to get their helmets on.
+When the hull vanishes, they only have just enough time to get their helmets on.
 The remainder of the ship, along with the stowed extension bubble, is still intact.
-Elephant insists on attempting to land on the planet anyway but Shaeffer convinces him that, unless he can explain why the General Products hull disappeared, they should run for it.
-Elephant agrees, resentfully, but says that if he were alone he would go down.
+Elephant insists on attempting to land on the planet anyway, but Shaeffer refuses, unless Pelton can explain why the General Products hull disappeared, and demands they run for it.
+Elephant agrees resentfully, but says that if he were alone he would go down, and declares his intention to come back on his own.

 With some difficulty, they return to Jinx.
-Most of the trip is made in silence as Elephant is not happy about running.
-Shaeffer gets in contact with a General Products puppeteer, declaring that his GP hull failed.
-He gives the puppeteer details about their exploration of the fast protosun and the puppeteer agrees to pay the indemnity, noting that they were unaware that such quantities of antimatter were present anywhere in the galaxy.
-This, the puppeteer explains, is what caused the hull to evaporate.
+Shaeffer contacts with a General Products Puppeteer, declaring that his GP hull failed.
+He gives the Puppeteer details about the circumstances and the Puppeteer agrees to pay the indemnity, noting that they were unaware that such large quantities of antimatter were present anywhere in the galaxy.
+This is what caused the hull to disintegrate.

-It is thus revealed to Shaeffer and Elephant that what made the system the most distinctive was its composition: antimatter, which General Products hulls are not resistant to.
-Elephant finally understands why he’s just a "flatlander": He does not instinctively recognize that the universe is a dangerous place to live.
+It is thus revealed to Shaeffer and Elephant that what made the system the most distinctive was its composition: antimatter.
+Elephant finally understands why he is just a "flatlander": He does not instinctively recognize that the universe is a dangerous place to live in.